C1earNote/intern-assignment/README.md

 ```
 - Put anything in the Login page (Because the service is not live so, email cannot be sent).
 - Put anything in the 2FA page (Reason same as 1st point).
-- Select the Conpany.
+- Select the Company.
-- Select the duration.
+- Select the Duration.
 - Have fun looking at a fully functional dynamic stock chart.

 ### A demonstration video 📹